Prospective memory is fascinating. Your entire future relies on it working well.

 This quote is important because examples of prospective memory are really examples of intentions people have for the future.
 The key difference is whether or not they successfully remembered to do what they intended.

 Why is remembering what you intended to do important?

-The more goals you complete, the better your retrospective memory becomes.
+The more goals you complete and the more problems you solve in life, the better your retrospective memory becomes.
 In other words, you enjoy going through your past so much more because you can be proud of all that you accomplished.

 With that point in mind, here’s a list of examples from prospective memory psychology textbooks: